marcosrdac/dotfiles/README.md

 ## Dependencies

 There are programs that I need Installed in order for my configs to work correctly.
-I'll try to list them here.
+Here is the list:

 ### From Arch Oficial Repositories